d-bitok/martinwolf/_posts/2015-03-04-my-web-development-setup-march-2015-edition.md

 I’m waiting for the next Apple event, supposedly March 9th, and hope for new MacBooks.
 Not sure whether I’ll stick with an Air or if I might be switching to an 15” MacBook Pro so I can work more efficiently when I’m not hooked up to an external display.
 13” are nice to travel with, but it’s not quite enough space for working on it for a longer period of time.

+### Rain Design mStand
+My MacBook sits left to the Cinema Display on the [mStand](http://www.raindesigninc.com/mstand.html).
+It elevates the MacBook to a comfortable height while at the same time providing some space beneath it store papers and stuff.
+Sometimes if I only use the MacBook I take the mStand with me as well as external keyboard and mouse.
+It makes working on a laptop very comfortable.

 ### 27” Cinema Display
 My external display of choice remains the 27” Cinema Display which still does its job.
 I’m having an eye on the emerging ultra wide screen displays, but am not tempted to buy one, yet.